Tsuru4/Kotlin/readme.md

 **Project Goals**:
 Learn how to write in Kotlin.
 Learn how to use mutable and immutable variables.
+(Done)

 Program will have a menu (To practice loops).
 Program will store cooking recipes (as a class) inside a list.